twitter/pelikan/README.md

   compared to Memcached/Redis, the per-key overhead is reduced by up to 90%
 - `pelikan_pingserver`: an over-engineered, production-ready ping server useful as a tutorial and for measuring baseline RPC performance
+- **[Experimental]**`pelikan_segcache`: a Memcached-like server with extremely high memory efficiency and excellent core scalability.
+See our [NSDI'21 paper](https://www.usenix.org/conference/nsdi21/presentation/yang-juncheng) for design and evaluation details.

 ## Features
 - runtime separation of control and data plane